bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Automatic creation of the device in inclusion mode

-To be able to use the inclusion mode of devices connected to the gateway, you must first have connected and correctly configured a gateway using the Gateway Hub Tuya / Zigbee subtype with its IP address and localKey.
+To be able to use the inclusion mode of devices connected to the gateway, you must first have connected and correctly configured a gateway using the Gateway Hub Tuya/Zigbee subtype with its IP address and localKey.
 The device to be included in the gateway must return its state, if this is not the case, the procedure will not be able to work.
 If several gateways are connected and configured in the plugin, it is necessary to activate only the gateway on which the device must be included.
 If no gateway or multiple gateways are configured and active, the inclusion process will be aborted.
 The device to include must not already be in the plugin, otherwise it must either be removed or use learning mode.

 - click on inclusion mode, wait a few moments